2nanoori/2nanoori.github.io/_posts/2025-08-27-scaling-timeseries-data-processing-mx-n-strategy-part2.md

 My colleague **Colleague A**, who has several more years of experience with this service than I do, raised two critical points:

 1.  **Deployment Overhead**: "A new Flink job for a PoC requires cluster provisioning, configuration management, and ongoing maintenance.
-That's at least 2-3 weeks of work before we even start testing.
+This adds significant complexity and time before we can even start testing.
 Is this the right approach for a quick validation?"
-2.  **Network Latency Problems**: "We built a custom parallel consumer because standard consumers couldn't handle the network delays between our data centers.
-Flink will face the same issue.
-Should we really go down that path again?"
+2.  **Network Latency Problems**: "Our tsdb-writer uses a custom parallel consumer because standard consumers can't handle the network delays between our data centers.
+If Flink runs in a different IDC, it would face the same issue."

 This second point was crucial.
-It was undocumented knowledge that only existed in the heads of engineers who had lived through the problem—knowledge that wasn't written down anywhere but was critical for avoiding past mistakes.
-It immediately highlighted a major risk in my "clean" design.
+It highlighted a practical constraint that I hadn't fully considered: the existing infrastructure was already optimized for our specific network environment.

-Building on this, **Colleague B**, who also has extensive experience with this service, questioned the resource implications and sketched out a simpler alternative on the whiteboard.
+Building on this, **Colleague B**, who also has extensive experience with this service, questioned the resource implications and suggested a simpler alternative.

 ## The Alternative: Scaling the `data writer service` Directly